lnx1288/maas-autobuilder/README.md

 bootstrap a MAAS environment with all of the bits and pieces you need to get it running for any cloud, any workload.

-* `manage-maas-nodes`...: Create kvm instances that MAAS will manage
+* `manage-maas-nodes.sh.......`: Create kvm instances that MAAS will manage
+* `manage-hypervisor-nodes.sh.`: Create hypervisors that MAAS will manage
-* `bootstrap--maas.sh`..: Build and bootstrap your MAAS environment
+* `bootstrap-maas.sh..........`: Build and bootstrap your MAAS environment

 There are plenty of options to customize its behavior, as well as drop in to any step of the process without rebuilding the full MAAS from scratch.

 ## Requirements